 The Agglomeration Community has exercised drinking water competence since January 1, 2020 throughout its territory with the exception of the following municipalities:

-The Agglomeration Community makes investments related to drinking water and entrusts the operation of its drinking water service to the company VEOLIA.
+The Urban Community makes investments related to drinking water and entrusts the operation of its drinking water service to the SAUR company.

 Annual report on price and quality of service:

 Most subscribers benefit from the remote reading service for their water meter.
 The advantages of this service are detailed in the brochure to download here:

 The sanitation service is responsible for 20 treatment stations, 120 lifting stations and nearly 700 km of network.
 It treats more than 10 million m3 of wastewater each year before discharge into waterways.

 The Agglomeration Community has exercised all sanitation powers since January 1, 2018 throughout its territory, with the exception of the following municipalities: